 These are statements of empathy.

-Secondly, you should also be mirroring her body language.
+Secondly, you should also mirror her body language.
 If she looks shocked and slightly taken a back, you can take tiny step back and give her more personal space.
 Here’s a tip: a light smile helps a lot.

 Such subtleties are different for everyone.
 Some guys have to be more aggressive, others got to be less aggressive.
 It’s also different for different girls you approach.
 Girls who are more shy are going to be a lot more taken a back from girls who gets approached regularly.

-When starting out, you’re going to be really worried about lines, techniques, your body language, tonality, eye contact and etc. It’s normal.
+When starting out, you’re going to be really worried about lines, techniques, your body language, tonality, eye contact and etc. That’s normal.

-However, as you progress with this.
-You’ll see picking up girls similar to being a big happy puppy going around chatting girls up.
-She feels what you feels.
-It’s the principle of mirror neurons.
-You’ll also find that getting rejected isn’t that bad after all, and most girls aren’t going to slap you in the face when you talk to them.
+However, as you progress.
+You’ll see approach a beautiful lady on the streets similar to being a big happy puppy talking to her.
+You’ll also find that getting rejected isn’t that bad after all.
+The majority of girls aren’t going to slap you in the face when you talk to them.

-For a solid interaction, you’re going to require at least 5 minutes with her to consider you as a potential dating partner.
-I find that interactions that last lesser than 5 minutes don’t go anywhere for me.
-If she likes you, and assuming you don’t screw it up, your conversation is going to last more than 5 minutes.
+For a solid interaction, you’re going to require at least 5 minutes with her to consider you as a potential romantic partner.
+I generally find that interactions that last lesser than 5 minutes don’t go anywhere for me.
+If she likes you and assuming you don’t screw it up, your conversation is going to naturally last more than 5 minutes.

 Once you feel you’ve gone from stranger to acquaintances, you should ask her out for a date right there and then.
-Since you’ve already expressed interest upfront, it’s alright to ask her out for coffee.
+Since you’ve already expressed interest upfront, it’s OKAY to ask her out for coffee.
 I always do that.
-Ideally, you can make a statement about it.
+You can also make a statement about it.